fireship-io/fireship.io/content/courses/javascript/beginner-js-functions.md

 ## Recursive Function

 A recursive function is one that calls itself from inside its own function body.
 If a terminating condition is not provided it will create and infinite loop.
 Recursive functions are commonly used in algorithm implementations to efficiently handle tasks like binary-tree traversal.
-Below is an example of a recursive function that traverses the the file system using NodeJS.
+Below is an example of a recursive function that traverses the file system using NodeJS.

 {{< file "js" "fun.js" >}}
 ```js